Pacifique26/4bigFirms_Prediction_App/README.md

 ## How to Use It

-Install the required Python libraries (pandas and scikit-learn).
+1. Install the required Python libraries (pandas and scikit-learn).
-Place the CSV dataset in the specified directory or update the file path in the script.
+2. Place the CSV dataset in the specified directory or update the file path in the script.
-- Run the Python script.
+3. Run the Python script.
+4. The application automatically:
-- The application automatically:Loads and preprocesses the dataset.
+- Loads and preprocesses the dataset.
 - Converts AI usage into numerical values.
 - Creates a binary fraud-risk target.
 - Splits the data into training and testing sets.